The Ancient Magus’ Bride Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Studio Kafka, a fresh animation studio that was set up to work on other anime projects, has asked Kazuaki Terasawa to come back as director.

-Writers Aya Takaha, Yoko Yonaiyama, as well as Chiaki Nishinaka, as well as chief animation director Khei Tokuoka, are all going to be returning.
+All of the writers, Aya Takaha, Yoko Yonaiyama, as well as Chiaki Nishinaka, as well as the head of animation, Khei Tokuoka, will be back.
 Hirotaka Kat is back as the character designer, and Junichi Matsumoto is back as the season’s composer.

 The Ancient Magus’ Bride Season 2 Trailer